Prone Instability Test

 The Prone Instability Test is a physical examination technique that requires nothing except a comfortable examination bed or table and your own two hands.
 The instructions are also simple, so conducting shouldn't be difficult.
 Whatever difficulty will be on the part of the patient, specifically during the part where they have to lift their legs.
 The possible back problem that they might have could affect their capability to lift their legs while their upper body is in a prone resting position on the bed or table.

-It can be used to educate patients about lumbar spine instability
+It can educate patients about lumbar spine instability

 While this was originally designed to assess lumbar spine instability, this technique can also serve as a way to educate patients about lumbar spine instability and why they should maintain good posture as well as proper body mechanics to keep the lumbar spine from developing instability.

-By educating the patient, they might feel compelled to make the necessary changes they need for their lifestyle to prevent them from developing lumbar spine instability.
+By educating the patient, they might feel compelled to make the necessary lifestyle changes to prevent them from developing lumbar spine instability.
 This can be done during rehab, too!

 Speaking of educating the patient, the Prone Instability Test can help identify patients who are at risk of developing lumbar spine instability.
 Suppose this and other tests confirm that patients are developing lumbar spine instability early.
-In that case, healthcare professionals have the opportunity to come up with a care plan that includes a stabilization exercise program that the patient can follow to help curb the problem, prevent it from getting worse, and restore the lumbar spine to a better condition.
+In that case, healthcare professionals have the opportunity to develop a care plan that includes manual therapy or a stabilization exercise program that the patient can follow to help curb the problem, prevent it from getting worse, and restore the lumbar spine to a better condition.

 Not only can this test help guide treatment decisions, but it can also be used to monitor the patient down the line.
 If you develop and implement a care/treatment plan, then naturally, you'd want to know if it actually works.
 You can find out by having your patient attend a routine check-up and repeat this test.
 If there is less pain than before or if it's completely gone, your treatment plan must be effective because the patient is getting better.
 If the pain is the same or is somehow worse, then that's a sign that you should adjust your treatment plan or overhaul it.

-Additionally, the Care Plan template helps in organizing and tracking patient care activities to ensure comprehensive management and support.
+Additionally, the Care Plan template helps organize and track patient care activities to ensure comprehensive management and support.

 Commonly asked questions

-Since the Prone Instability Test is a physical examination technique and the instructions are simple, it can be accomplished between 1 to 5 minutes.
-This makes it a desirable technique to perform since it saves time for professionals.
+The Prone Instability Test is a physical examination technique.
+The instructions are simple, and it can be accomplished in 1 to 5 minutes.

 That depends.
-The technique itself isn’t painful.
-However, patients might feel pain during the part where the professional will do a spring test or when the patient has to lift their legs and feet.
-The pain will come from an already pre-existing condition, though.
+The technique itself isn't painful.
+However, patients might feel pain during the part where the professional does a spring test or when the patient has to lift their legs and feet.
+The pain will come from an already-existing condition, though.

-Yes and no. Yes, because the test is specifically looking for a certain factor in order to test positive, which is the subsiding of lumbar pain when patients lift their legs.
-No, because the pain might not necessarily be the fault of lumbar spine instability, so other tests will have to be conducted to fully confirm what the problem is.
+Yes and no. Yes, because the test specifically looks for a certain factor in order to test positive, which is the subsiding of lumbar pain when patients lift their legs.
+No, because the pain might not necessarily be the fault of lumbar spine instability, other physical examination tests will have to be conducted to fully confirm what the problem is (like the passive lumbar extension test) or to reproduce results.